- Building construction plan review

 Neighborhood & Small Area Planning involves devising special plans as needed for neighborhoods or smaller areas to guide orderly new development and redevelopment, or to enhance the appearance of public facilities such as major street corridors.
 The OMPC collects physical, social and economic data; analyzes the data; determines neighborhood objectives; and creates proposals and recommendations to achieve those objectives.

 Roadway Buffers.
 In all zones other than R-1T Townhouse or B-2 Central Business, all off-street parking areas and all other vehicular use areas are subject to a roadway buffer that specifies a minimum parking and landscaping setback requirement in any yard adjacent to major streets.
 No portion of parking areas or other vehicular use areas (except for permitted access drives), and no associated landscape areas and materials that are required by the Zoning Ordinance, shall be located within the roadway buffer.

-Direct questions about roadway buffers in relation to subdivision plats or development plans to Brian Howard.
+Direct questions about roadway buffers in relation to subdivision plats or development plans to Mike Hill or Melissa Evans.
 Direct questions about roadway buffers in relation to building permits or parking lot permits to Jim Mischel.

 - Off-premises signs (billboards),

 - Portable signs greater than 10 SF in area, and,

 - Permanent on-premises signs that are electrical and/or greater than 10 square feet in area.
 Electrical signs also require Electrical Permits.

 Sign regulations for Owensboro, Whitesville, and Daviess County are included in Article 9 of the Zoning Ordinance 97kb.

 Direct questions about sign permits to Jim Mischel.